 A range of situations may justify a high-value "third-party" claim or lawsuit against someone other than your employer — such as a subcontractor, general contractor, consultant or equipment manufacturer.
 If you are dealing with serious head, back, spinal or other injuries that will keep you off the job, you owe it to yourself and your family to explore all options for obtaining financial compensation.

-When you turn to us at April & Marinucci, P.A., you can be confident in our honesty and dedication, as well as legal skill that has delivered numerous favorable outcomes for accident victims throughout the greater Atlantic City area.
+When you turn to us at The Law Office of Jeffery A. April, Esquire, you can be confident in our honesty and dedication, as well as legal skill that has delivered numerous favorable outcomes for accident victims throughout the greater Atlantic City, New Jersey, area.

 Beginning with a free case evaluation, you will be able to focus on your personal recovery while we explore and pursue viable options to help you financially.
 In personal injury cases, we charge no attorney fees unless and until you succeed in winning compensation to help with medical bills and other damages.